abdilfaruq/SimonClassicGame/README.md

 # Simon Classic Game
-Simon Classic Game is Game built using HTML, CSS, and jQuery.
+Simon Classic Game is the web app built using HTML, CSS, and jQuery.

 Game that is modeled on the game Simon.
 So the way that it works is that you can press any key to start and it will show you a tile that you have to click on.